Mazeltof/SVG-phpBB-smilies/README.md

 # SVG-phpBB-smilies
-SVG « Scalable Vector Graphics » smileys for phpBB
+SVG « Scalable Vector Graphics » smileys for phpBB with smilies.pak and extra-smilies.pak for click installation

 # screenshots
 phpBB smilies